Portsmouth F.C.

 After World War II, Portsmouth became League Champions of England in two successive 1948–49 and 1949–50 First Division seasons.
 However, Portsmouth's 32 consecutive years in the First Division ended with relegation to the Second Division in 1959 and was followed by another relegation to the Third Division in 1961.
 In 1978, Portsmouth were relegated to the Fourth Division (formed in 1958) for the first time before earning three promotions in 1980, 1983 and 1987.
-After one brief season in the 1987-88 First Division, Portsmouth would remain in the second tier between 1988 until 2003.
+After one brief season in the 1987-88 First Division, Portsmouth would remain in the second tier for fifteen consecutive years until 2003.

-Portsmouth became champions of the 2002–03 Football League First Division (restructured as the second tier in 1992) and were promoted to the Premier League.
+Portsmouth became champions of the 2002–03 Football League First Division (restructured as the second tier in 1992) and were promoted to the first tier, now known as the Premier League.
 Portsmouth won the FA Cup for a second time in the 2008 FA Cup final.
-Portsmouth's seven-year stay in the Premier League ended in 2009–10 with relegation, signalling the beginning of a difficult period during which the club entered financial administration twice and were relegated three times.
+Portsmouth's seven-year stay in the Premier League ended in 2009–10 with relegation, signalling the beginning of a difficult period during which the club entered financial administration twice and were relegated three times in 2010, 2012 and 2013.
 After the club was purchased by the Pompey Supporters Trust in 2013, Pompey would begin to recover financially and won the League Two title in 2016–17 and the League One title in 2023–24.